jbasen/Crestron-Shelly/README.md

 on devices connected to the Shelly-Crestron dimmer module that have support for that feature.
 Finally, it adds support for the upcoming Shelly Add-On.

+V23 Adds support for the Shelly Plus Smoke detector and adds a position input to the Shelly 2.5 in Roller mode